ssharalaya/sample-project/README.md

 __________________

-* To write a small API that can be used to look up information about merchants in a directory that is stored as a csv file.
+* To write a small API that can be used to look up information about 'merchants' in a directory that is stored as a csv file.
 The comma separated values are:

 [merchant name],[merchant ID],[phone number],[merchant contact]